 - 2.1 The Town and Country Planning (Local Planning) (England) Regulations 2012 specifies that a site allocation policy is one which allocates 'sites for a particular type of development or use', and that site allocations policies are intended to guide the determination of applications for planning permission. - 2.2 The Site Allocations Local Plan is not an exhaustive list of every potential development site in the borough.
-Only those sites that are considered central to delivering the objectives and policies of the Core Strategy, and likely to come forward during the lifetime of the Local Plan, are included. - 2.3 While a large proportion of the development in the Royal Borough occurs on smaller sites that when taken together make an important contribution to achieving the vision for Royal Greenwich, the borough-wide development policies are considered sufficient to guide planning decisions on these small sites individually. - 2.4 The site allocations set out a preferred use or mix of uses for a site and help to safeguard this, and additionally identify further policy context, criteria and guidance for development to support appropriate proposals coming forward.
-This approach provides certainty about what type of development is likely to take place and where, as well as providing additional clarity to potential applicants regarding the Royal Borough's expectations for key sites.
+Only those sites that are considered central to delivering the objectives and policies of the Development Plan, and likely to come forward during the next 15 years, are included.
+The allocations focus on key sites and development areas where more detailed policies are needed to ensure sites are developed in the most suitable way that respects the local character of the surrounding area and meets the needs of local communities and businesses. - 2.3 The site allocations set out a preferred use or mix of uses for a site and help to safeguard this, and additionally identify further policy context, criteria and guidance for development to support appropriate proposals coming forward.
+This approach provides certainty about what type of development is likely to take place and where, as well as providing additional clarity to potential applicants regarding the Royal Borough's expectations for key sites. - 2.4 While a large proportion of the development in the Royal Borough occurs on smaller sites (generally less than 0.25ha) that when taken together make an important contribution to achieving the vision for Royal Greenwich, the borough-wide development policies are considered sufficient to guide planning decisions on these small sites individually.
+Both large and small unallocated sites will continue to be assessed against the more general policies in the Development Plan.